-\begin{itemize} \item[(i)] \textbf{Phase structure and stability.} For broad regions of $(a,C)$, the flavor–dependent EOS exhibits a first–order $ud\!\to\!uds$ phase transition whose transition pressure decreases with increasing excluded–volume parameter $\kappa$.
-The associated energy–density jumps satisfy Seidov’s bound below the instability threshold.
-Quantitatively, the ratio $(\epsilon_{+}/\epsilon_{-})\big/\bigl[\tfrac{3}{2}(1+p_\mathrm{tr}/\epsilon_{-})\bigr]$ lies in the range $0.85$–$0.97$ for all cases considered and is essentially insensitive to $\kappa$ at fixed $(a,C)$ (cf. Eq.~\eqref{eq:seidov_parameter} and Table~\ref{tab:transition_table}).
-In line with this expectation, the hybrid self-bound configurations occupy stable branches of the mass–radius relation.
+\item[(i)] \textbf{Phase structure and stability.} {Over broad regions of the $(a,C)$ plane, the flavor--dependent QMDD EOS develops a first--order $ud\!\to\!uds$ transition.
+For the benchmark families analyzed in detail, the transition pressure $p_{\rm tr}$ shifts to lower values as the excluded--volume parameter $\kappa$ is increased.
+The corresponding energy--density discontinuities remain below Seidov’s onset--instability threshold: the Seidov diagnostic $\gamma\equiv(\epsilon_{+}/\epsilon_{-})\big/\bigl[\tfrac{3}{2}\bigl(1+p_{\rm tr}/\epsilon_{-}\bigr)\bigr]$ lies in the range $0.85$--$0.97$ for all cases reported in Table~\ref{table_2} (cf.\ Eq.~\eqref{eq:seidov_parameter}), and is essentially insensitive to $\kappa$ at fixed $(a,C)$.
+Consistently, the full general--relativistic equilibrium sequences exhibit stable hybrid self--bound branches (identified by the standard turning--point criterion along each one--parameter family) in the mass--radius relation. }

-\item[(ii)] \textbf{Global stellar properties and observational constraints.} The parameter $\kappa$ has a strong and systematic impact on the stiffness of the EOS and therefore on masses, radii, tidal deformabilities, and moments of inertia.
-In the absence of excluded volume ($\kappa=0$), maximum masses tend to undershoot the $\sim 2\,M_\odot$ constraint, whereas large $\kappa$ values can overshoot radius bounds at canonical masses.
-Intermediate repulsion (e.g., $\kappa\!\approx\!0.3$) often reconciles $M_{\max}\!\gtrsim\!2\,M_\odot$ with recent NICER inferences \cite{Miller2019, Riley2019, Miller2021, Riley2021} and the compact object in HESS~J1731$-$347 \cite{Doroshenko2022}.
-Consistent with our detailed results, $\Lambda(M)$ decreases steeply with mass and increases with $\kappa$; self–bound hybrid stars are typically more compatible with the GW170817 constraint at $1.4\,M_\odot$ than pure SQM stars, the latter requiring comparatively strong repulsion to approach the observed range.